deoleojr/montecarlo/README.md

-# montecarlo
-README.md Metadata
-Project Name: MonteCarlo
+# Project Name:
+MonteCarlo

-Author: [Emmanuel Leonce]
+# Author:
+Emmanuel Leonce

+# License:
-License: MIT License
+MIT License

+# Version:
-Version: 1.0.0
+1.0.0

-Synopsis
+# Synopsis:
 This project demonstrates the implementation of Monte Carlo simulations with dice and letters, leveraging weighted probabilities for educational purposes.
 Below illustrates how each class is instantiated and called in practical examples.